The Ecological Model

 Don Perras designed the Ecological Model to offer educators a preventative system of practical techniques to address today’s challenging classrooms.
 While classroom management issues are a prime stressor for educators, training and professional development typically offer minimal preparation in this critical area.

 Don recognizes this dilemma, and has developed the Ecological Model to enhance student learning while developing prosocial conduct.
 The model reflects four decades of classroom observations in 291 schools and 37 private agencies.

 Focus on social popularity / peer pressure

-The environment of public / private education is changing.
-Don’s training helps today’s teachers manage their classrooms.
+The environment of public / private education is changing rapidly.
+Don’s training helps today’s educators manage their classrooms.

 Besides differences in overall student behavior and commitment to learning, Don is sensitive to administrative pressures and teaching factors influencing our public and parochial schools’ mission:

 large percentage of retiring veteran teachers [national shortage dilemma ]

 too many expectations of teachers without adequate resources, time, and supervision

 increase of academic demands impacted by behavioral issues